directus/directus/docs/guides/sdk/authentication.md

 const client = createDirectus('http://directus.example.com').with(rest());

 const user = await client.request(login(email, password));
-await client.request(refresh('REFRESH TOKEN'));
+await client.request(refresh(mode, refresh_token));
-await client.request(logout('REFRESH TOKEN'));
+await client.request(logout(mode, refresh_token));
 ```

 Note that each of the authentication methods must be imported from the SDK.

-The refresh token must be stored manually
-and used when refreshing or invalidating a token.
+The `mode` will either be `'json'` or `'cookie'`.
+If cookies are used, you don't need to set the second parameter, as
+the token in your cookie will automatically be used.

+If using `'json'`, you must manually store the refresh token for the next refresh.

 ### Using the `realtime()` Composable